illinoistech-itm/jhajek/itmo-444-544/markdown-assignment/Readme.md

 ### Adding Screenshots

-Using the Readme.md template file provided under the Assignment Tab > Week-01 in Blackboard, add your screenshots to the `Readme.md` and commit and push the document to a folder named: `itmo-444` or `itmo-544` > `markdown-assignment`
+Using the `Readme.md` already provided to you in your private repo, clone the repo to your local system and edit that `Readme.md` to match part 1 requirements.
+Create a corresponding `images` folder at the root of your repo as well.
+This will serve as the introduction for your portolio of work.
+Submit the URL to your private GitHub repo to Blackboard.  **Note:** if you built this for a previous class, no need to change it or redo it unless you want to update any information.

 Use the [Markdown cheatsheet reference](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet "Markdown cheatsheet").